-In this work, we interested on synthetic acid dyes, widely used in the dyeing of wool, silk, polyamide and even leathers and furs [25, 26].
+In this work, we are interested in synthetic acid dyes, widely used in the dyeing of wool, silk, polyamide, and even leathers and furs [25, 26].
 Among these dyes, we have chosen an azo dye, Red Acid 52.

 2. Materials and methods